bazelbuild/intellij/README.md

 the review process faster and easier, we recommend the following:

   * We can only accept small pull requests.
-Smaller pull requests tend to have less review comments and hence can get submitted much faster.
+Smaller pull requests tend to have fewer review comments and hence can get submitted much faster.
 They also tend to conflict less with our internal code base, simplifying the integration for us.
     For example, you should have separate pull requests each focusing on a certain incompatible change rather than having a large pull request fixing multiple ones.